echo-cool/COMP3019J-Web-Application-Development-Grocery-List-Website/README.md

 ### Buyer's Functionality
 * Navigation bar
   * Automatically change for different roles
-  * Auto hide & display flash message
+  * Auto-hide & display flash message
 * Index Page
   * Allowing buyers to view recommended products
   * Allowing buyers to view sample products grouped by shops
 * Shopping Cart
-  * Buyers can add product to their shopping cart
+  * Buyers can add a product to their shopping cart
   * Items in the cart can be removed or added in quantity
-  * Items can be correctly count if buyers add the product multiple times from product-details page
+  * Items can be correctly counted if buyers add the product multiple times from the product-details page
 * Ordering
   * Buyers can make orders from his shopping cart
-  * After paying, user can view the order in the order page
+  * After paying, users can view the order on the order page
 * User profile
-  * User can change their avatar in the profile page
+  * User can change their avatar on the profile page
-  * User can change their email in the profile page
+  * User can change their email on the profile page
-  * User can change their password in the profile page
+  * User can change their password on the profile page

 ### Seller's Functionality
 * Navigation bar
   * Automatically Change for different roles
-  * Auto hide & display flash message
+  * Auto-hide & display flash message
 * Index Page
   * Allowing sellers to view recommended products
   * Allowing sellers to view sample products grouped by shops
 * Product Management
-  * Sellers can add product to the system
+  * Sellers can add a product to the system
-  * Sellers can modify product of the system
+  * Sellers can modify products of the system
-  * Sellers can remove product from the system
+  * Sellers can remove products from the system
 * Order Management
   * User can view the orders made in his shop